 Freight is the lifeblood of the economy.
 It affects so many aspects of our lives, keeps the doors of stores open everywhere, and enables millions of transactions every single day.
 In the US, freight represents around 8 percent of the total GDP, right behind wholesale and retail trade.
 In other words, it’s huge.

-While the hardworking folks in the freight world work to keep the wheels turning, there are a few aspects of their trade that are kept close to the vest.
+While the hardworking professionals in the freight world work to keep the wheels turning, there are a few aspects of their trade that are kept close to the vest.

 Here are some points to keep in mind when booking your next less-than-truckload (LTL) shipment on uShip: